 Here’s a small summary of my favorites, with everything else listed within the font making resources list pdf!

-So here’s the kicker: Glyphs is only for mac users.
-I realize this a bit of a sticking point as I move forward with the font course, but I literally spent hours researching which program to use when I started.
-Glyphs checked every box for me + what I was looking for.
+Glyphs is only for mac users (see my recommendation for PC users below).
+When I was just starting out, Glyphs checked every box for me + what I was looking for.
 When you have vectorized lettering, you can move your work from Illustrator to Glyphs by copy + pasting and still retain control over your anchor points, with similar editing to Illustrator.
 The interface can be a little overwhelming, but once you get a handle on where the basics are, they’re more than enough to create a great font.

 I also loved that I could purchase Glyphs Mini for ~ $50 and make a real font with it.
 Once I knew Glyphs was right for me, I upgraded to the pro version and they offer a discount code if you purchased Glyphs Mini beforehand.
-One of the main difference between Glyphs Mini + Glyphs Pro is the addition of diacritics (accented characters).
-So, if you’d like to create fonts for multiple languages, you’ll need to upgrade.
+One of the main differences between Glyphs Mini + Glyphs Pro is the ability to add in features, like ligatures and contextual alternates.
+So, if you’d like to add extra customizations to your font, you’ll have to upgrade.

-Why I don’t recommend the Fontself Illustrator plugin for font making
+Why I don’t recommend the Fontself Illustrator plugin (Sketch plugin, or any plugin) for font making

 Font making is truly a complex artform.
 Utilizing complete font making software creates professional, truly customizable, well-crafted and fully testable fonts.
 Fontself is limiting in testing capabilities, customized font features, consistency with baselines for characters added later on and uniformly customized tracking and kerning.
 If you’d like to make a personal font quickly, you could go this route, but for nearly the same price, you can begin using pro font software.
 If this is something you’re serious about getting into, using the right software will be key.